 President’s Outreach Council

 The President’s Outreach Council partners with four schools in West Baltimore — Vivien T. Thomas Medical Arts Academy, Southwest Baltimore School Charter, George Washington Elementary School, and James McHenry Elementary School — to help meet identified needs of students and family (see more details in appendix).
 The council oversees the following programs:

 - Our first-year medical students work with students at George Washington Elementary School on fitness and nutrition.

 - At Southwest Baltimore Charter School, first-year medical students mentor sixth- to eighth-graders as they prepare for the Maryland Science Olympiad.
 Starting in October, these medical school/middle school teams work through the local and state competitions in February and March.

-- A six-week summer internship program provides research and higher education experiences at the UMB campus to high school students attending West Baltimore schools or residing in West Baltimore.
-Students are matched with a UMB faculty mentor during the six-week internship experience, where they learn: the ethical and responsible conduct of biomedical research; careers in medicine, nursing, dentistry, pharmacy, and biomedical research; and resume writing, presentation skills, and interview skills.
+- A six-week summer internship program provides research and higher education experiences at the UMB campus to high school students attending West Baltimore schools or living in West Baltimore.
+Students are matched with a UMB faculty mentor during the six-week internship experience, where they learn the ethical and responsible conduct of biomedical research; careers in medicine, nursing, dentistry, pharmacy, and biomedical research; and resume writing, presentation skills, and interview skills.
 The students receive a stipend through the Baltimore YouthWorks program.

 Project contact: Brian Sturdivant

 The Center for Dispute Resolution at the University of Maryland School of Law (C-DRUM)